mizanur-ds/Predicting-Metal-Part-Lifespan/README.md

 2.Train-Validation-Test Split: The data is split into 80% training, 10% validation, and 10% testing.

 3.Feature Encoding: Categorical features are encoded using One-Hot-Encoding.

+## Model Development

+### Model Choices

+For predicting metal part lifespan and performing classification tasks, several models have been selected based on the data characteristics and problem requirements.
+The chosen models include Polynomial Ridge Regression, Random Forest Regression, Logistic Regression, and Artificial Neural Network (ANN).

+#### Polynomial Ridge Regression
+- **Why Chosen**: This model was selected to capture non-linear relationships between features and the continuous target variable, 'Lifespan.'
+By adding polynomial features, it allows the model to fit complex patterns that linear regression may miss.
+Ridge regularization helps prevent overfitting, which is important in datasets with many features and potential multicollinearity.
+- **Benefits**: Effective for datasets with non-linear relationships and for preventing overfitting through regularization.

+#### Random Forest Regression
+- **Why Chosen**: Random Forest Regression is an ensemble learning technique capable of handling complex, non-linear relationships in the data.
+By using multiple decision trees, it aggregates predictions to reduce variance and improve accuracy without needing to explicitly specify the relationships.
+- **Benefits**: Robust, automatic in uncovering feature interactions, and resistant to overfitting with proper tuning.

+#### Logistic Regression
+- **Why Chosen**: Selected for the classification task, where 'Lifespan' is divided into multiple classes.
+Logistic Regression is a simple, efficient model for multi-class classification tasks, especially when there are linear separations between the classes.
+- **Benefits**: Interpretable, computationally efficient, and useful as a baseline model for comparison with more complex models.

+#### Artificial Neural Network (ANN)
+- **Why Chosen**: ANNs are highly effective at capturing complex, non-linear patterns in data.
+With high-dimensional features and potential non-linear relationships in manufacturing, ANNs can model intricate interactions between features and the target variable.
+- **Benefits**: Capable of modeling highly complex relationships, particularly useful in high-dimensional, intricate datasets, with regularization techniques like dropout to reduce overfitting.